psycopg/psycopg2/doc/src/extensions.rst

         table_name

         A string with the error field if available; `!None` if not available.
-        The attribute value is available only if the error sent by the server includes the specified field and should remain available until the cursor that generated the exception executes another query.
+        The attribute value is available only if the error sent by the server: not all the fields are available for all the errors and for all the server versions.

 .. autofunction:: set_wait_callback(f)